 - Provide a curriculum that is unrivalled in terms of choice, quality and flexibility.
 Manage learner numbers to ensure appropriate capacity and fair access.
 Strengthen internal progression associated with students accessing a broader and inclusive curriculum with different levels of entry; - Ensure the provision of a flexible curriculum offer to allow responsiveness to national curriculum reforms, to meet the needs and aspirations of all our students.
-Proactively prepare for the reshaping of the general vocational courses that we offer and building capacity to embed work experience and work related activity into programmes of study, developing the employability skills of our students: - Support retention and progression through programmes of study and appropriate pathways.
-Stretch and challenge students through programmes that match their needs and interests; - Ensure that students re-engage and are well supported to recover from the educational and wider personal challenges that have resulted from the COVID-19 pandemic; - Ensure all students have a strong sense of community in which every student feels safe, valued and supported.
+Proactively prepare for the reshaping of the general vocational courses that we offer and building capacity to embed work experience and work related activity into programmes of study, developing the employability skills of our students; - Support retention and progression through programmes of study and appropriate pathways.
+Stretch and challenge students through programmes that match their needs and interests; - Ensure that students are well supported to recover from the educational and wider personal challenges that have resulted from the COVID-19 pandemic; - Ensure all students have a strong sense of community in which every student feels safe, valued and supported.
 Promote ambition.
 Develop consistently high learning experiences for our students.
-Sustain and increase student participation in wide and diverse enrichment and extension opportunities; - Develop our partnerships with schools and other providers to ensure a curriculum offer that benefits students, along with building the capacity to further strengthen the sixth form college offer in partnership; - Ensure a strong network and support infrastructure exists to support those students most vulnerable or in need of support for their education and welfare.
-Develop approaches to enable increasingly personalised support, recognising that these are critical to academic success and progression; - Continue to review the use of technology in the curriculum delivery; - Give a high priority to effective leadership and staff engagement during a period of significant change and development.
+Sustain and increase student participation in wide and diverse enrichment and extension opportunities: - Develop our partnerships with schools and other providers to ensure a curriculum offer that benefits students, along with building the capacity to further strengthen the sixth form college offer in partnership; - Ensure a strong network and support infrastructure exists to support those students most vulnerable or in need of support for their education and welfare.
+Develop approaches to enable increasingly personalised support, recognising that these are critical to academic success and progression; - Continue to review the use of technology within the curriculum delivery; - Give a high priority to effective leadership and staff engagement during a period of significant change and development.
 Continue to invest in and develop the leadership capabilities of senior and middle leaders.
-Develop our strategies to promote staff wellbeing and resilience in order to ensure that staff can flourish and are supported to develop personally and professionally; - Develop and deliver the initial stages of our estates strategy to enhance effective delivery of our future curriculum including through specialist facilities and to improve the quality, security and safety of our estate; - Use financial resources to maximise the quality and efficiency of our provision and ensure value for money.
+Develop our strategies to promote staff wellbeing and resilience in order to ensure that staff can flourish and are supported to develop personally and professionally; - Develop and appropriately deliver our overarching estates strategy to enhance effective delivery of our future curriculum including through specialist facilities and to improve the quality, security and safety of our estate; - Use financial resources to maximise the quality and efficiency of our provision and ensure value for money.

-The College remains committed to achieving these objectives, although the impact of the COVID-19 pandemic has continued to be significant on the College's operations in the year, particularly in supporting our students as they recover from the educational impact of the pandemic.
-Teaching and learning was delivered on site throughout the 2021/22 academic year, rather than the blended learning approach that was adopted in the previous academic year, in line with government guidance for FE institutions.
+The College remains committed to achieving these objectives, although the impact of the recovery from the COVID-19 pandemic is still evident on the College's operations in the year, particularly in supporting our students as they recover from the educational impact of the pandemic.
+The delivery of teaching and learning remained fully on site throughout the 2022/23 academic year.

 The overarching strategic development and financial plans are supported by operational Development and Quality Improvement Plans.
-Key targets for 2021/22 and achievement against these indicators is addressed below:
+Key targets for 2022/23 and achievement against these indicators is addressed below:

-Development plan target Target 21/22 Outcome 21/22 Student Recruitment - number of full-time 16-19 students 3,550 3,587 Student Outcomes: A Level pass rate 98% 96% A Level high grades (A - B) 50% 45% Level 3 Vocational pass rate 98% 91% Finance - financial health category Good Good Quality - Ofsted rating for overall effectiveness Good or better Good
+Development plan target Target 22/23 Outcome 22/23 Student Recruitment - number of full-time 16-19 students 3,600 3,814 Student Outcomes: A Level pass rate 98% 94.9% A Level high grades (A - B) 50% 41.4% Level 3 Vocational pass rate 98% 97.3% Finance - financial health category Good Outstanding Quality - Ofsted rating for overall effectiveness Good or better Good

-16-19 student numbers in 2021/22 were ahead of the College's target and higher than the prior year number of 3,510.
+16-19 student numbers in 2022/23 were significantly ahead of the College's target and higher than the prior year number of 3,587.